-STEP 5 - INSTALL THE AIR LINE AND INFLATION VALVE
+STEP 6 - INSTALL THE AIRLINE AND INFLATION VALVE

 Uncoil the airline tubing and cut it into two equal lengths.
 DO NOT FOLD OR KINK THE AIRLINE TUBING.
 Try to make the cut as square as possible.
 Insert one end of the airline tubing into the air fitting installed in the top of the air helper spring.
-Push the airline tubing into the fitting as far as possible, refer to Figure "A".
+Push the airline tubing into the fitting as far as possible, see Figure "A".

 Select a location on the vehicle for the air inflation valves.
-The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for the air chuck as shown in Figure "C".
-Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports as shown in Figure "D".
+The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for the air chuck, see Figure "D".
+Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports, see Figure "E".
 Run the airline tubing from the air helper spring to the valve, routing it to avoid direct heat from the engine, exhaust pipe, and away from sharp edges.
 Thermal sleeves have been provided for these conditions.
 The airline tubing should not be bent or curved sharply as it may buckle.
 Secure the airline tubing in place with the nylon ties provided.
-Push the end of the airline tubing into the inflation valve as illustrated as shown in Figure "D".
+Push the end of the airline tubing into the inflation valve as illustrated, see Figure "E".

-STEP 6 - CHECK THE AIR SYSTEM
+STEP 7- CHECK THE AIR SYSTEM

 Once the inflation valves are installed, inflate the air helper springs to 70 psi and check the fittings for air leaks.
 Using a spray bottle, apply a solution of soap and water to the fittings.
-If a leak is detected at a airline tubing connection then check to make sure that the airline tube is cut as square as possible and that it is pushed completely into the fitting.
-The airline tubing can easily be removed from the fittings by exhausting all the pressure in the air springs and then pushing the collar towards the body of the fitting and then, with a gentle pull, remove the airline tubing.
-If a leak is detected where the air fitting screws into the spring, deflate the air springs and remove the tubing, then screw the air fitting into the air spring one additional turn or until the leak stops.
-Reinstall the tubing and reinflate the air springs and check for leaks as noted above.
+If a leak is detected at an airline tubing connection then check to make sure that the airline tube is cut as square as possible and that it is pushed completely into the fitting.
+The airline tubing can easily be removed from the fittings by exhausting all the pressure in the air springs and then pushing the collar towards the body of the fitting and then, with a pull, remove the airline tubing.
+Re-install the tubing and reinflate the air springs and check for leaks as noted above.
+If a leak is detected where the air fitting screws into the spring, just screw the air fitting into the air spring until the leak stops.

 This now completes the installation.
-Install the wheels and torque the lug nuts to the manufacturer's specification.
-Raise the vehicle by the axle and remove the jack stands.
-Lower the vehicle to the ground.
 Reattach the negative battery cable and remove the wheel chocks from the front wheels.
 Before proceeding, check once again to be sure you have proper clearance around the air springs.
 With a load on your vehicle and the air helper springs inflated, you must have at least 1/2" clearance around the air springs.
 As a general rule, the air helper springs will support approximately 50 lbs. of load for each psi of inflation pressure (per pair).
 For example, 50 psi of inflation pressure will support a load of 2500 lbs. per pair of air helper springs.
 FOR BEST RIDE use only enough air pressure in the air helper springs to level the vehicle when viewed from the side (front to rear).
 This amount will vary depending on the load, location of load, condition of existing suspension and personal preference.

-Too much air pressure in the air helper springs will result in a firmer ride, while too little air pressure will allow the air helper spring to bottom out over rough conditions.
+NOTE: Too much air pressure in the air helper springs will result in a firmer ride, while too little air pressure will allow the air helper spring to bottom out over rough conditions.
 Too little air pressure will not provide the improvement in handling that is possible.
 TO PREVENT POSSIBLE DAMAGE MAINTAIN A MINIMUM OF 5 psi IN THE AIR HELPER SPRINGS AT ALL TIMES.